Vision-and-Learning-Lab-UAlberta/home/content/home/featured.md

 active = true  # Activate this widget? true/false
 weight = 35  # Order that this section will appear.

-title = "Reserch Highlights & Updates"
+title = "Research Highlights & Updates"
 subtitle = ""

 [content]